Borough of Swale: History

 The new district was named Swale, after the waterway which divides the mainland part of the district from the Isle of Sheppey.
 The district was awarded borough status on 20 January 1978, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the borough becoming part of a new Mid Kent unitary authority.

 Governance

 Swale Borough Council provides district-level services.
 County-level services are provided by Kent County Council.
 Most of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since 2019.
 Following the 2023 election a coalition of Labour, local party the Swale Independents, the Greens and an independent councillor formed the council's administration.
 The coalition separated in December 2024, since when the council has been led by a minority Labour administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: